TechChange: online professional development courses and events in technology and social change.

 Part 2 “Funding Solutions for Women Impact Entrepreneurs” can be found here.

-The European Study “Women-led social enterprises” and Ashoka’s recent report ”Celebrating ChangemakHERS” show that women are deservedly called genuine social entrepreneurs, as they tend to be more engaged in tackling social and environmental issues.
+The European Study “Women-led social enterprises” and Ashoka’s report ”Celebrating ChangemakHERS” show that women are deservedly called genuine social entrepreneurs, as they tend to be more engaged in tackling social and environmental issues.
 It partially explains a lesser gap between men and women impactpreneurs.
 However, female social entrepreneurs encounter the same challenges as mainstream businesswomen: lack of business skills and visibility, difficulties with acquiring external funding, and other gender-based constraints.
 Thus, this blog post will be split into two parts:

 Opportunities to Learn and Grow